 Osteoarthritis is caused by a breakdown or loss of cartilage that results in loss of mobility, inflammation, and pain.
 This occurs most commonly in the feet, hands, knees, back, and neck, though it can also occur in a joint that is used repetitively, such as the shoulder of a baseball player, for example.
 If you have OA, perhaps diagnosed by X-ray and signs of stiffness and swelling, then you may be told or have been told to take an anti-inflammatory medication and/or a pain medication to deal with it.
 Well, that’s no solution and it’s often bad advice, as I explain below.
 Everybody is unique so there is no “cookbook” method for dealing with every individual’s OA, but there are three important issues to deal with here.

-How to Treat Osteoarthritis Naturally
+Treat Osteoarthritis Naturally

 Proper glucose metabolism doesn’t mean you should eat a lot of carbohydrates (sugars) to get more glucose.
 It actually is usually the opposite.
 It means eating foods low on the glycemic index and eliminating those sugary foods so you don’t develop what is known as insulin resistance.
 The proper balance of blood sugar that can be driven into your tissues is necessary to combine with the sulfur to make your own glucosamine sulfate and rebuild your joints.